apache/mynewt-mcumgr/samples/smp_svr/README.md

 * BSP: Nordic nRF52dk
 * MCU: PCA10040

+If you would like to use a more constrained platform, such as the nRF51, you should use the `prj.conf.tiny` configuration file rather than the default `prj.conf`.

 #### Step 1: Configure environment

-Define the `BOARD`, `ZEPHYR_GCC_VARIANT`, and any other environment variables required by your setup.
+Define the `BOARD`, `ZEPHYR_TOOLCHAIN_VARIANT`, and any other environment variables required by your setup.
 For our example, we use the following:

 ```
-export ZEPHYR_GCC_VARIANT=gccarmemb
+export ZEPHYR_TOOLCHAIN_VARIANT=gccarmemb
 export BOARD=nrf52_pca10040
 export GCCARMEMB_TOOLCHAIN_PATH=/usr/local/Caskroom/gcc-arm-embedded/6-2017-q2-update/gcc-arm-none-eabi-6-2017-q2-update
 ```